When to Plant Vegetables – Charting for Success all Summer

 The grouping of Midsummer to Autumn is mostly repeats of the early spring vegetables.
 That is because by the time they are growing, the weather has mellowed, and they are not likely to bolt or become bitter.
 For fall crops, take your average first frost date and count backward using the average days to harvest, and then give yourself a couple more days.

 You can also take advantage of crops that overwinter in the ground such as garlic.
 Because garlic is harvested midsummer, it may leave a hole in your garden.
 Utilize this by placing young plants around the established garlic that won’t be harmed by a little root disturbance.
-The garlic doesn’t have much root system, so pulling it up won’t affect the other plants much.
+The garlic doesn’t have a big root system, so pulling it up won’t affect the other plants much.
 This doesn’t work well for root vegetables that don’t like being disturbed, but above-ground vegetables will accept it better.
 Tomatoes love garlic, by the way.

 You can have food throughout the entire growing season as long as you vary what you plant when you plant, and always have something in every space.